Lean is all about delivering more value to the customer. To keep your clients happy, you need to establish a stable pace of delivering that value.

-Mura is the conjunction of overburdening some resources while others wait, or of alternating over time between overburdening and underutilizing the same resources.
+Mura is the conjunction of overburdening some resources while others wait or alternating over time between overburdening and underutilizing the same resources.

 A typical prerequisite for unevenness is the inability to smooth out your process and create a balanced takt.
-As a result, your team tries to process as fast as they can one large batch after another with little thought of how your process will handle the burden.
+As a result, your team tries to process as fast as possible, one large batch after another, with little thought of how your process will handle the burden.

 The Hockey Stick Effect

 A clear example of unevenness in the work process is the Hockey Stick Effect.

 It is a common sight within teams of any kind (e.g., marketing, development, QA, etc.) trying to hit some sort of a goal.

 For example, a software development team practicing Scrum plans to release 10 new features within their next sprint, which is, let’s say 4 weeks long.
 They fill the backlog and start processing task after task.